ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 continue to hold the current height and hold itself level.
 It will drift with the wind as it is not doing position hold.

-If you advance the throttle stick then the forward motor will start and the aircraft will start to move forward.
+If you advance the throttle stick then the forward motor will throttle-up and the aircraft will start to move forward.
 The quad motors will continue to provide both lift and stability while the aircraft is moving slowly.
 You can control the attitude of the aircraft with roll and pitch stick